PhD in Administration (PhD) Program Details

 Coursework is intended to prepare students to carry out leading-edge research in their major field.
 A student’s coursework plan is developed in consultation with the faculty member from the student’s field who has been assigned as an advisor.

 Students entering the PhD program without an MBA adegree re required to do a number of Schulich MBA 1 Required Foundations of Management Core Courses.
-They must also complete two courses in each of two minor fields.

 Students entering Schulich’s PhD program may expect to receive $32,000 (domestic) and $37,000 (international) each year, up to five years.
 This funding is guaranteed, provided that students remain in good standing, show satisfactory progress in their work, maintain full-time status and fulfill the expected requirements.
 If a student defends his/her dissertation proposal before September 15 in his/her fourth year, he/she is eligible to receive an additional $2000 in year four.
 Funding in years one through three is tied to a research assistantship.
 Details are available from the PhD program.